GothenburgBitFactory/ti.net/content/docs/tutorial.md

 (Incidentally such a chart would be possible using the extension API, but by default, Timewarrior just has simple charting).

 There are three charts, which are really just three variations of the same chart, all controlled by configuration.
-We\'ll take a look at these charts, but first we need some sample data to look at.
+We'll take a look at these charts, but first we need some sample data to look at.
 Let us first track a couple of days of data, to illustrate how the charts work.

 ```console